 We packed a box of uncrustables, drinks, cookies, and fruit in a cooler and had that for lunch.
 Then we ate dinner inside that night so we only had to pay for one meal.

-Souvenir buttons are FREE
+Disney Souvenir buttons FREE

 If you are visiting Disney for the first time, or for a special occasion, stop by Guest Relations for a free souvenir Button!
 They have them for 1st time visit, 1 year anniversary.